Using Gammu-smsd and MySQL to Send and Receive SMS Text Messages

 The Gammu-smsd software runs as a service so will almost immediately update the MySQL table with incoming messages to the inbox and send new messages in the outbox.
 This post assumes that you have a GSM modem already working with Gammu.

 Let’s start by installing and configuring MySQL on Raspbian.
 It will actually install MariaDB, which is a fork of MySQL that will always remain as free Open Source software.
 We’ll also secure the MySQL configuration and install phpMyAdmin to provide a simple method of accessing the MySQL tables.
+The apt-get package names have changed over time, but I have left the previous names here in case it helps on your version of Linux.

 sudo apt-get update